cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     </html>
     ```

-3. In the same directory create a file called "Dockerfile", open the file in an editor, and paste in the
+3. In the same directory create a file called ```Dockerfile```, open the file in an editor, and paste in the
 content below.
-This Dockerfile contains instructions build an image from the nginx image on DockerHub,
+This Dockerfile contains instructions to build an image from the nginx image on DockerHub,
 copy your HTML file to the image, expose port 80 and then start NGINX.

     ```dockerfile
     # identify the image from which we want to create our new image
     FROM nginx

-    # copy a new HTML file from your local machine to the container
+    # copy a new HTML file from your local machine to the container under /usr/share/nginx
     COPY newIndex.html /usr/share/nginx/html

-    #Expose port 80
+    #Expose port 80 of the container
     EXPOSE 80

-    # start nginx
+    # start nginx server
     RUN /bin/bash -c 'service nginx start'
     ```

-4. Run the Docker build command to build an image from the Dockerfile you specified and tag the image mynginx.
+4. Next, run the Docker build command to build an image from the Dockerfile you specified and tag the image mynginx.

     ```bash
     docker build . –t mynginx